PatrykWysocki5140/Barcode-scanner/README.md

 # Barcode Scanner
-The application allows you to scan barcodes
+The application allows you to scan barcodes and save results